What affects my treatment options?

 It can help to write down any questions you want to ask at your next appointment.
 And to take someone to appointments, such as your partner, friend or family member.

 It can also help to write down or record what’s said to help you remember it.
-You have the right to record your appointment because it’s your personal data.
-Let your doctor or nurse know why you are recording them, as not everyone is comfortable being recorded.
+Talk to your doctor or nurse first to make sure they are happy with you recording the appointment, as not everyone is confortable with being recorded.

 Download or order booklet